TStalnaker44/boms_away_study/README.md

 - \<response ID>: navigates to the provided response
 - \<survey> \<question ID> \<response ID>: provides rapid navigation control
 - hitting enter: proceeds to the next response, if one is available

-## Directory Structure

-The `run_all.py` file is the one stop solution to clean, convert, and plot data for all surveys.
-Be warned that generating all the plots will take some time.
-It could take up to 5 minutes to run this file.

-The `plot.py` file can be run to generate plots for a given survey (this doesn't work with the roles functionality yet).

-The `sanitize.py` file is run to clean the produced JSON and remove any PII before pushing to GitHub.

-The `json_converter.py` file populates the data folder for a survey using the most recent, respective JSON file (located in the `files` directory).

-The `partition.py` file reads and partitions the `response_coding.csv` file by group for a survey.
-The result is multiple `response_coding.csv` files each containing only responses from a particular group.

-The `pathmanager.py` file provides an abstraction of the directory structure for the `plot.py` file.

-### Surveys

-There is a parent folder for each of the surveys:
-- `initial_survey`
-- `key_projects`
-- `machine_learning`
-- `cyber-physical`
-- `legal`

-Each parent folder has three nested folders:
-- `data`: contains folders with the csv data for responses
-- `figs`: contains figures plotting the collected data
-- `files`: contains the raw, sanitized JSON files and a file listing valid response IDs

-Each parent folder also has a few files:
-- `csv2json.py`: converts raw Qualtrics data into a human-readable JSON representation
-- `likert.txt`: lists the likert scale questions in the survey
-- `questions.json`: A JSON file mapping question IDs to text

 ### The Data Folder